Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 <tr><td>TObjXml        </td><td> TKXmlTObj          </td><td> TKLCAF + TKTObj </td></tr>
 </table>

-For convenience, these toolkits provide static methods DefineFormat() accepting handle to application.
+For convenience, these toolkits provide static methods *DefineFormat()* accepting handle to application.
 These methods allow defining corresponding formats easily, e.g.:

 ~~~~~
 BinDrivers::DefineFormat (app); // define format "BinOcaf"
 ~~~~~

-Use these toolkits as example for implementation of persistence drivers for custom attributes, or new persistence formats.
+Use these toolkits as an example for implementation of persistence drivers for custom attributes, or new persistence formats.

 The application can define several storage formats.
-On save, the format specified in the document (see TDocStd_Document::StorageFormat()) will be used (it will fail if that format is not defined in the application).
+On save, the format specified in the document (see *TDocStd_Document::StorageFormat()*) will be used (save will fail if that format is not defined in the application).
-On reading, format identifier stored in the file is used, and recorded in the document.
+On reading, the format identifier stored in the file is used and recorded in the document.

 @subsubsection occt_ocaf_4_3_plugins Defining storage format by resource files

-Alternative (legacy, used in earlier versions of OCCT) method to define formats is via usage of resource files.
+The alternative  method to define formats is via usage of resource files.
+This  method was  used in earlier versions of OCCT and is considered as deprecated since version 7.1.0.
 This method allows loading persistence drivers on demand, using plugin mechanism.

-To use this method, create your own application class inheriting from *TDocStd_Application*, and override method ResourcesName().
+To use this method, create your own application class inheriting from *TDocStd_Application*, and override method *ResourcesName()*.
-That method should return a string with a name of resource file, e.g. "NewDocumentFormat", which will contain description of the format.
+That method should return a string with a name of resource file, e.g. "NewDocumentFormat", which will contain a description of the format.

-Then create that resource file and define parameters of your format:
+Then create that resource file and define the parameters of your format:

 ~~~~~
 ndf.FileFormat: NewDocumentFormat